bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 The next step is to create a data stream.
 A stream is a sequence of events happening randomly at irregular intervals.

-There are two kinds of streams in the SJ-Platform.
+There are three kinds of streams in the SJ-Platform:

-:An input stream: It is a stream which provides new events.
-There are two different input stream types in the SJ-Platform: Apache Kafka and T-Streams.
+:Input streams: These are streams which provide new events to the system.
+There are two input stream types in the SJ-Platform: TCP or Apache Kafka.

+:Internal streams: These are streams using which modules exchange data within the system.
+The only type of streams used for it is T-streams.

-:An output stream: It is a stream which is a destination point for results.
-There is one output stream type supported within the SJ-Platform: T-Streams.
-Besides, three types of output streams are available for sending the processed data into different external storages: RESTful, SQL database and Elasticsearch.
+:Output streams: These are streams which are a destination point for results.
+Three types of output streams are available for sending the processed data into different external storages: RESTful, SQL database and Elasticsearch.

 Under the *Streams* section of the main navigation bar you will find the list of streams.

 .. figure:: _static/CreateStreams1.png

-Please, press the «Create Stream» button and fill in the form where general and specific fields should be completed:
+Please, press «Create Stream» and fill in the form where general and specific fields should be completed:

 **General fields:**